Newport, Washington: Government and politics

 The City of Newport operates under a mayor–council form of government, with the mayor serving as the city’s chief administrative officer, while a separately elected five-member council exercises legislative authority in accordance with state law (RCW 35A.12).

 Local elections in Newport are officially nonpartisan, and the city uses at-large council positions with four-year terms.
 Voter participation in municipal contests is typically modest; in the November 2, 2021 general election for mayor, 496 ballots were cast.
 In that race, challenger Keith W. Campbell was elected mayor and assumed office on January 1, 2022.
 He succeeded Shirley Sands (383–111), who had served as mayor until her defeat in that election.

 At the federal level, Newport lies in Washington's 5th congressional district and is represented in the House of Representatives by Republican Michael Baumgartner, who was sworn in on January 3, 2025 following his 2024 election victory.
 Washington State is represented nationally in the Senate by Democrat Patty Murray and Democrat Maria Cantwell.

 Newport is part of Washington's 7th legislative district which is represented in the Washington State Senate by Shelly Short.
 The 7th Legislative District is represented in the Washington House of Representatives by both Andrew Engell, and Hunter Abell.

 Newport’s broader political environment reflects voting patterns common to much of Eastern Washington.
 Pend Oreille County, of which Newport is the county seat, has leaned Republican in recent federal elections; in 2020 the county favored the Republican presidential nominee with roughly two-thirds of the vote (about 67%).
+The area has undergone a significant political shift over the past several decades.
+The district was represented by Democrat Tom Foley, who served from 1965 until his defeat by Republican George Nethercutt in the 1994 election.
+Foley's defeat came as the district had become increasingly conservative, ending his 30-year tenure in the House.
+In more recent elections, the district has generally favored Republican candidates; in the 2024 congressional election, Republican Michael Baumgartner defeated Democrat Carmela Conroy with 60.57% of the vote to 39.29%.